Winter Blues and Seasonal Affective Disorder: Why Winter Days Can Darken Your Mood and Ways to Brighten Your Outlook

-Even if you look forward to the holiday season all year, can’t wait to read a good book by a crackling fireplace, and are counting the days until you can frolic through fresh snow, you can also experience seasonal sadness.
-In fact, most of us have felt down during the winter.
-Dreary winter days can make it difficult for many to summon their natural cheerfulness, gratitude, and enthusiasm for life.
-This shift in mood may be confusing, especially if you’re typically captivated by wintertime wonders.
+Even if you look forward to the ski season all year, can't wait to read a good book by a crackling fireplace, and count down the days until you can frolic through fresh snow, you can also experience seasonal affective disorder or the winter blues.
+Dreary winter days stuck indoors can make it difficult for many to summon their natural cheerfulness, gratitude, and enthusiasm for life.
+This shift in mood may be confusing, especially if you're typically captivated by wintertime wonders.

-As the nights lengthen, days shorten, temperatures drop, and storm clouds block the sun, your mood can darken.
+As the nights lengthen, days shorten, temperatures drop, and storm clouds block the sun, your mood can darken too.
 Essentially, the changing patterns of sunlight can disrupt your circadian rhythm (a kind of biological clock that influences your sleepiness and wakefulness patterns) and hormonal balance.
-Two conditions commonly develop during the winter — the “winter blues” and seasonal affective disorder (SAD), recently designated Major Depressive Disorder (MDD) with a Seasonal Pattern .
-Below, you can explore the differences between the winter blues and SAD, as well as find wintertime mood-boosting strategies.
+Two conditions commonly develop during the winter: the winter blues and seasonal affective disorder (SAD), recently designated Major Depressive Disorder (MDD) with a Seasonal Pattern .
+Below, you can explore the differences between the winter blues and SAD, and find strategies to boost your mood and reclaim your motivation during the winter season.

 Individuals struggling with the winter blues generally experience feelings of sadness, fatigue, and loneliness attributed to bleak winter weather.
-Although not considered a mental disorder, the winter blues may cause you to feel like a gloomy version of yourself, while still being able to participate in and enjoy daily activities.
+Although not considered a mental disorder, the winter blues may cause you to feel like a gloomy, less motivated version of yourself, while still being able to participate in and enjoy daily activities.

 Symptoms of the Winter Blues